jak-o-lantern/BachelorthesisEditMode/README.md

 <code>anvi-script-reformat-fasta PATH/TO/final.contigs.fa -o OUTPUT/PATH/contigs-fixed.fa -l 0 --simplify-names -r OUTPUT/PATH/pyr_defline_report</code> <p>
 <code>prokka --kingdom Bacteria --outdir OUTPUT/PATH/prokka --genus M0040 --locustag GCA_006226895.1 --cpus 4 --rnammer PATH/TO/SIMPLIFIED/FILE/simplify/Pyr_d60_AC4_1_simplified.fa</code> <p>
 Genus and locustag can be obtained from the GTDB for the desired organism.

+<h3> <center> 17.
+Annotating genes with FeGenie </center> </h3>
+Because of the special interest in iron affiliated genes, FeGenie was used in addition to Prokka and RAST to annotate genes in all samples.
+FeGenie.py -bin_dir PATH/TO/BIN/DIRECTORY/ -bin_ext fa -out OUTPUT/PATH/fegenie_output